leafOfTree/vim-vue-plugin/README.md

 <br />
 </details>

-This plugin works if `filetype` is set to `vue`.
+This plugin works if it has set `filetype` to `vue`.
 Please stay up to date.
 Feel free to open an issue or pull request.

 ## How it works